Pent-up aggression: Causes, effects, and 16 ways to manage

 - Misunderstanding or feeling ignored: When people believe they are not being understood or heard, they may become irate.
 Those who struggle to express their thoughts and emotions may find this to be particularly true.

 It is important to note that a single factor does not always cause pent-up anger.
 In many cases, it is a result of a combination of factors.
-Failing to recognize these causes can have negative effects on mental, emotional, and physical health, as well as on personal relationships and overall well-being.
+Failing to recognize these causes can have adverse effects on mental, emotional, and physical health, as well as on personal relationships and overall well-being.

 Impacts of Pent-Up Anger